ororker/cmis-e360/cmis-design.md

 1. verify that where a timetable entry with entryslot <> 1 that it will not have an impact on integration
 2. could we update every minute in the expectation that few clashes will occur and repair clashes over-night with batch?
 3. when will E360 report a clash?
+4. send emails to users with clashing events
+5. Run process in batch mode to update all rooms for the whole year.
+6. admin screen to view errors
+7. admin screen to run batch mode for selected rooms/all rooms